-Bonds must have an "A" rating or higher by an NRSRO.
+Bonds must have a rating category of "A" or higher by an NRSRO.
 No more than 10 percent of the agency's money may be invested in city or local agency bonds of any one issuer.

 F. OBLIGATIONS OF THE UNITED STATES TREASURY.
-Maximum term

-of 5 years.
+Maximum term of 5 years.